 7. Mum not stopped baby Benedict from toddling over your way yet?
 Use good old stereotyping to its fullest advantage.
-Stick temporary tattoos around your neck, one just peeking out of your bikini pants and one just peeping out of your bikini top.
+Stick temporary tattoos around your neck, one on an inner thigh and another (for the ladies) just peeping out of your bikini top.
 Just enough to keep onlookers guessing about what the full thing looks like.
 Now you instantly look like a foam party kinda party animal rather than a Disney princesses and pirates kinda party animal.
 Don’t worry, you’ll still tan.
 There’s no way you can be suitable for supervising kids now right?

 8. Kids still sitting waiting for you on your sun lounger covering it in dripping ice cream and crushed crisps while you’re at the bar getting a fresh cocktail?
 Darn it those parents are just about as desperate for a holiday as we are.
 Right.
 Now.
 If you’re a woman you need to sunbathe and walk about topless because, let’s face it, it just doesn’t seem as acceptable as it used to be years ago does it?
 (I don’t know what happened there, it just did).
 If you’re a man, you need to get yourselves one of these.